AlexThePolygonal/cpp-stateful-templates/README.md

 On GCC it triggers a warning, because GCC believes that if a class template has non-template friend functions, the programmer probably made an error.
 We silence it with -Wno-non-template-friend compiler option.

+Note that this implementation is deeply inefficient, as performing $N$ assignments requires instantiating $O(N)$ different classes and doing $O(N^2)$ work in total.

 ## Conclusion

 This is the most _fun_ template metaprogramming exercise I've ever tried, and the fact that I was able to make recursion work, despite the _interesting_ behaviour of the compilers, makes me happy.

-The UB we are able to observe is very interesting, but unfortunately I doubt that we can make use of these techniques in a standard-conforming manner, and the behaviour isn't consistent across major compilers.
+The UB we are able to observe is very interesting, but I doubt that we can make use of these techniques in a standard-conforming manner, and the behaviour isn't consistent across major compilers.

-If you have any ideas on why GCC instantiates templates in this weird order, please let me know, I really want to understand it!
+If you have any ideas on why GCC instantiates templates in this complicated order, please let me know, I really want to understand it!
 Also, if you have any thoughts on which parts of the code are Standard-conforming and which are not, don't hesitate to share them.

-On the other hand, if you have any opinions on the design choices of the C++ language, you can address them to the C++ Standards Committee or, instead, switch to Rust.
+On the other hand, if you have any opinions on the design of the C++ language, you can address them to the C++ Standards Committee or, maybe, switch to Rust.